MekhyW/Facial-Emotion-Classification/README.md

 1. Run Blendshapes.ipynb to generate the blendshapes features of the faces
 2. Run Model.ipynb to train the model and test it

-## Eye Gaze, Eye Closeness and Mouth Closeness
+## Eye Closeness

-For an additional layer of interaction, three separate smaller models were also trained:
+For an additional layer of interaction, this separate smaller model was also trained:

-### Gaze

-- Useful for gaze tracking and attention detection.
-- Regression model that predicts the x and y coordinates of the gaze point.
-- Trained on the entire dataset, with a 90/10 train/test split.
-- Final model is a BayesianRidge model.
-- Cannot be used for each eye separately.

-### Eye Closeness

 - Useful for detecting blinks and drowsiness.
 - Classification model that predicts between 4 labels (eye_open, eye_closed, eye_narrowed, eye_wide)